gp-ngmi/evm-puzzles/README.md

 # Branch more-evm-puzzle

+Thanks to https://github.com/daltyboy11/more-evm-puzzles and https://cheethas.github.io/More-EVM-Puzzles/ .
+I struggle a lot this time (#2,#7,#8).
+Finally I was able to understand all the puzzle.
+More especially the opcode CREATE.

 # EVM puzzles

 A collection of EVM puzzles.
 Each puzzle consists on sending a successful transaction to a contract.
 The bytecode of the contract is provided, and you need to fill the transaction data that won't revert the execution.